 Savannah, Georgia History: The Owen’s Thomas House

-During our bike tour, our tour guide pointed our attention to the Owens House.
-Something about it made my husband stopped and do further research about the house on our own time.
+During our bike tour, our tour guide pointed our attention to Owens House.
+Something about it made my husband stop and do further research about the house on our own time.

-As we stood a few feet away from the home, my husband and I listened to a documentary describing the lives of enslaved people as doing “24 hour labor” with no days off.
-Learning about this was extremely hard to listen to but definetly eye-opening to the dark history of Savannah, Georgia.
+As we stood a few feet away from the home, my husband and I listened to a documentary describing the lives of enslaved people as doing “24-hour labor” with no days off.
+Learning about this was extremely hard to listen to but definitely eye-opening to the dark history of Savannah, Georgia.